Patriot Burials™ Marker Grant Program

 - Every time someone retells a story, details get dropped and there are changes of tone and emphasis; sometimes errors get introduced.
 Also, secondary sources may introduce creator bias based on the purpose and point of view of the creator.

 - We have made a commitment to grant applicants and the public at large that if a historic marker is funded by the William G. Pomeroy Foundation, then they can be absolutely assured that the facts presented are indisputable today and into the future.
 That’s a promise we can only keep by having primary source documentation on file to support the text on the marker.

 Primary source documentation is any documentation that occurred at the time of the event, and in which the information documented was based on first person knowledge.

 NOTE: Images provided with applications may be scans, photocopies or photographs; email attachments are accepted.
-Please underline, highlight or otherwise indicate relevant text.
+Please underline, highlight

 What’s the Difference Between Primary and Secondary Sources?

 Primary sources provide firsthand testimony or direct evidence concerning the subject being researched.
 They are usually created at the time the events occurred.
 Examples include diaries, photographs, census records, deeds, legal filings, and newspaper reports published at the time of the event.
 Here’s a helpful link for determining if a source is primary: http://primarysources.yale.edu/

 Secondary sources analyze, report, summarize or interpret data.
 These sources are one or more steps removed from the event.
 Examples include reference books (such as encyclopedias and local history publications), textbooks, magazine articles, and newspaper articles analyzing past events.
 National Register of Historic Places nominations are considered secondary sources as the historical information they contain is not routinely verified by the historic preservation office.

 Pomeroy Foundation pre-recorded webinar: Tips for Preparing a Successful Marker Grant Application